 When is the next public holiday in the UAE?
 Here's a guide...

-If you’re already dreaming of the next one, you’ve got a few months to wait as the closest is tipped to be in May.
+If you’re already dreaming of the next public holiday, you’ve still got a few months to wait as the closest is tipped to be in May.
 It will be celebrate Eid Al Fitr – the end of Ramadan and it’s believed that it will fall around May 23 to May 26

 As with a any religious holiday, the official dates will be dependent on sightings of the moon at the time but it looks like we’re likely to get an extra-long weekend.